appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ```js
 {{fetchData.data}}
 ```
 The Table widget displays all the data from the query.
+Appsmith [formats](/reference/widgets/table/column-settings#computed-value) a column based on its detected data type, ensuring that the data is presented in a visually appealing manner.

 ---
 **Example 2:** if the data retrieved from the query is not in the desired format, you can use JavaScript to transform it before passing it to the Table widget.